th3lias/Image-Inpainting-with-a-CNN/README.md

-# Im-In
+# An Image Inpainting Pipeline

 This project includes data preparation, augmentation and model training from start to finish.
-The model is a simple CNN with skip connections.
-See: https://arxiv.org/abs/1608.06993
+The model is based on a simple CNN with skip connections.
+See: https://arxiv.org/abs/1608.06993 for infos.
+This project was carried out as a part of the WS 2021/22 lecture _Programming in Python 2_ at JKU Linz.

-The model learns to inpaint random grids of variable width and height on images with resolution 100x100.
-Default hparams are set but can be modified.
-It also utilizes parallelization and multiprocessing on the GPU.